 Working in Harmony With Nanny in The New World

-Over the past few months, we have all seen a lot of rapid change.
+Over the past couple of years, we have all seen a lot of rapid change.
 And in many households, working in harmony – between nannies and families – has been significantly tested.

-These are not necessarily new stresses, as being under one roof is a situation that’s existed for many years, but recent restrictions and lifestyle changes have certainly increased their occurrence.
-So it’s important to address them as the need for consistency and nurturing in childcare is critically important in our new world.
+These are not necessarily new stresses, as being under one roof has existed for years, but recent restrictions and lifestyle changes have certainly increased their occurrence.
+So, it’s important to address them as the need for consistency and nurturing in childcare is critically important in our new world.

 Nanny 2: Yes.